curl/curl/docs/INTERNALS.md

  `#ifdef HAVE_THAT_WEIRD_FUNCTION`.
-Since Windows cannot run configure scripts, we maintain a `curl_config-win32.h` file in lib directory that is supposed to look exactly like a `curl_config.h` file would have looked like on a Windows machine!
+Since Windows cannot run configure scripts, we maintain a `curl_config-win32.h` file in lib directory that is supposed to look exactly like a `curl_config.h` file would have looked like on a Windows machine.

  Generally speaking: always remember that this will be compiled on dozens of operating systems.
-Do not walk on the edge!
+Do not walk on the edge.

 <a name="Library"></a>
 Library